 Appropriately Uses Anti-Anxiety Medication

-This is the percent of residents given antianxiety medications.
-These medications are typically used to treat residents suffering from anxiety and depression.
+This metric gauges the percent of long-term care patients who were prescribed antianxiety medication.
+These medications are typically used to treat residents experiencing depression and anxiety.

 Managing Depression Among Residents

-This indicates the percentage of patients exhibiting symptoms of depression.
-Increased levels of depression could be an indicator worse patient care.
+This is the percentage of patients who are exhibiting symptoms of depression.
+High levels of depression could be a sign lower quality care.